Buy tickets to anywhere in Great Britain

 Grand Central's Adelante fleet

-From 2018, Grand Central is operating an all-Adelante fleet, with our Class 180 trains receiving extensive refurbishment and updates to improve passenger comfort.
+Grand Central operates an all-Adelante fleet, with our Class 180 trains receiving extensive refurbishment and updates to improve passenger comfort.

 - A full interior and exterior refresh.

 - Reupholstering of all Standard class seating to include leader edging and new fabric.

 - An updated company logo reflecting our membership of the Arriva family.